-Lonny Reisman, M.D., is Aetna’s chief medical officer.
+Lonny Reisman, M.D., is Executive Vice President and Aetna’s Chief Medical Officer.
 Appointed to this role in 2008, he is responsible for the company’s clinical strategy to improve the health of Aetna’s members and to help build a better health care system supported by evidence-based accountability by every participant.
 He leads health care system change through Aetna’s clinical thought leadership, Innovation Labs, clinical policy and integrated system design.

 Dr. Reisman is a recognized leader in health information technology, patient safety and evidence-based medicine, and he has published numerous clinical, peer-reviewed articles.
 He has spent his career confronting the challenges in health care and emphasizes that issues related to cost and quality must be addressed by supporting greater adherence to evidence-based standards of care.
 By replacing traditional information silos, Dr. Reisman has focused on new ways for information to be easily used and easily shared throughout the health care system.
 Drawing on expertise from across the health care and technology industries, Dr. Reisman helps align Aetna’s capabilities in clinical research, payment reform, health information technology, health information exchange, and patient and provider collaboration to drive innovations that lead to better health outcomes and lower costs.